top of page

 YOUR RESOURCES AND RESPONSIBILITIES

 • What is your support system?
+Do you have people to help you?

 • Bring someone with you to the visit or plan for them to participate in the visit by phone (to listen and take notes).